Skip to main content

 // ➔ 8

-The first argument of Apply is an anonymous function, either as an identifier, or as a ["Function"] expression.
-The rest of the arguments are the arguments of the anonymous function.
+The first argument of Apply is a function literal.
+The rest of the arguments are the arguments that will be applied to the function literal.

 Operating on Functions

-The arg-n arguments are identifiers of the bound variables (parameters) of the anonymous function.
+The arg-n arguments are symbols which are the bound variables (parameters) of the function literal.

-The body is a MathJSON expression that is evaluated when the function is applied to some arguments.
+The body is an expression that is evaluated when the function is applied to some arguments.

 To apply some arguments to a function expression, use ["Apply"].